 In this tutorial, we will show you how to install LimeSurvey on CentOS 6.
 For those of you who didn’t know, LimeSurvey (formerly PHPSurveyor) is an open-source online survey application.
 It has been widely used by many big industries to create survey tasks.
 It has many powerful features like creating dynamic fields for the survey.
-Supports multilingual, defines user roles, user groups, and the more it has been integrated into various CMS.
+Supports multilingual, define user roles, user groups, and the more it has been integrated into various CMS.
 The LimeSurvey team provides the commercial for those who are seeking.
 As well as community support for its users.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step-by-step installation of LimeSurvey on CentOS 6.